damianoabram/damianoabram.github.io/_pages/about.md

 I am a <b>PhD student</b> in the <b> [Crypto Group](https://cs.au.dk/~orlandi/cryptogroup/) </b> at <b>Aarhus University</b> (since August 2020).
 I am supervised by [Peter Scholl](https://pascholl.github.io/) and [Ivan Damgård](https://cs.au.dk/~ivan/).

-My research focuses on <b>multiparty computation</b>.
-I often work on secure generation of correlated randomness with minimal interaction (pseudorandom correlation generators (PCGs), pseudorandom correlation functions (PCFs) and distributed samplers).
-I am also interested in the study of <b>advanced cryptographic primitives</b>, such as obfuscation and homomorphic encryption.
+My research focuses on <b>theoretical aspects of cryptography</b>.
+Among my main interests are <b>multiparty computation with minimal interaction</b> (non-interactive MPC, homomorphic secret-sharing, pseudorandom correlation generators (PCGs), pseudorandom correlation functions (PCFs) and distributed samplers), <b>advanced cryptographic primitives</b> (such as obfuscation and homomorphic encryption) and the study of security models, especially in their idealised forms.

 From October 2022 to February 2023, I visited [Yuval Ishai](https://www.cs.technion.ac.il/~yuvali/) at Technion, Haifa.
 From June to August 2022, I worked as an intern at NTT Research (USA) under the supervision of [Mark Zhandry](https://mzhandry.github.io/).